Florence Anderson Clark

-Florence Anderson Clark (Anderson; June 10, 1835 – March 19, 1918) was an American author, newspaper editor, librarian, and university administrator.
+Florence Anderson Clark ('; June 10, 1835 – March 19, 1918) was an American author, newspaper editor, librarian, and university administrator.
 She served for 14 years as assistant librarian at the University of Texas (UT), and in honor for her service to the university, she was first woman to have her portrait hung in the university's Main Tower.
 Clark was affiliated with several organizations, including the Daughters of the American Revolution (D.A.R), Colonial Dames of America, and United Daughters of the Confederacy.

 Early life and education

 Florence Anderson was born in Virginia, June 10, 1835.
 She was descended from colonial patriots.
 Her parents were John B. Anderson, a Virginian, and Elizabeth Ann Smith Anderson, of Baltimore, Maryland.
 Clark's three siblings were Ada, Ellen, and Henry.
 One of John Anderson's brothers, Henry Tompkins Anderson (1812–1872), was the father of writer Zoe Anderson Norris, and another brother, Robert T. Anderson, ran an innovative school for deaf children in Hopkinsville, KY, in the 1840s and '50s.

 Clark's great-grandmother, Thankful Hubbard, was a Mayflower Puritan, and one of the women who aided in the struggle for the country's liberty.
 Clark was the granddaughter of Capt.
 Joseph Smith of Baltimore, Maryland, who served in the Maryland and Virginia line during the American Revolutionary War.
 He was the younger brother of Major Elnathan Smith of Connecticut (the grandfather of Gen. Edmund Kirby Smith, C.S.A.).
 Captain Smith was the son of Joseph Smith of Farmington, Connecticut and Thankful Hubbard, his wife, a mother of patriots, who had four soldier sons; Gideon, killed in the French and Indian War; Gordon, a soldier of the Revolution, also killed; Elnathan and Joseph, Jr. Mrs. Thankful Hubbard Smith was the daughter of George Hubbard of Middleton, Connecticut (1680), granddaughter of Samuel Hubbard (1648) and Sarah Kirby his wife and great-great-granddaughter of George Hubbard, who came from Massachusetts to Hartford, Connecticut in 1639, and his wife, Elizabeth Watts of Hartford.

 At a young age, the family removed to Kentucky.
 She was educated by her father, who served as a teacher at a boys' college in Paris, Kentucky.
 Before the age of twelve, she had read Virgil and Horace.